 An OHS Audit is an evaluation of a safety system or process.
 While an OHS audit is most commonly associated with the content and implementation of a business’ OHSMS; an OHS audit can also be scoped to address a specific need of a business.
 Common OHS audit frameworks that are currently of interest include:

-- OHS Management System Audits (against AS4801).
-An OHSMS audit has wide scope and whilst addressing hazards and risk controls, it also looks at the effectiveness and implementation of organisational structure and governance, safety planning, responsibilities, implemented procedures, review cycles and measurement and evaluation issues.
+- OHS Management System Audits (against AS/NZS 4801 and ISO 45001).
+An OHSMS Audit has a wide scope, and whilst addressing hazards and risk controls, it also looks at the effectiveness and implementation of your organisational structure and governance, safety planning, responsibilities, implemented procedures, review cycles and measurement and evaluation issues.

 - WHS Directors and Officers Due Diligence Audit (Section 27-5, Model Work Health and Safety Bill).
 The model work health and safety legislation places positive duties on directors and officers.
 This OHS audit looks specifically at this section of the model legislation and your business’ performance.